Applying for a waiting list transfer

 You probably can’t apply for a transfer if you:

-- are a council tenant with an introductory tenancy (you will probably have to wait until the tenancy becomes secure)
+- have an introductory standard contract with a community landlord (you may have to wait until the contract becomes secure)

 - rent a bedsit or hostel room from the council